bobdavies2000/OpenCVB/README.md

 Tree View
 =========

-The tree view shows how an algorithm was built using the other algorithms present.
+The tree view shows how an algorithm was built using the other OpenCVB algorithms.
 Here is a simple algorithm tree view that shows how the Benford_JPEG algorithm was built:

 ![](media/eee2426c6b6dc32aae9454fdc4dfc1f5.png)